UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     test_html_render.py:83: AssertionError

-Now that we know we can test for the issue -- we can try to fix it, and we'll know it's fixed when the tests pass.
+Now that we know we can test for the issue, we can try to fix it, and we'll know it's fixed when the tests pass.

 So looking at the code -- why did I get two ``<html>`` tags?